SainathBosss/assignment2-teneti/README.md

 ## Quotes I like

-> It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all - in which case, you fail by default. * -J.K.
-Rowling *
+> It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all - in which case, you fail by default.
+  *-J.K.
+Rowling*

 > We are cups, constantly and quietly being filled.
-The trick is knowing how to tip ourselves over and let the beautiful stuff out. * -Ray Bradbury *
+The trick is knowing how to tip ourselves over and let the beautiful stuff out.

- 1) Use a horizontal line and an appropriate heading for a new section.
-2) .
-Include a short paragraph that introduces the table.
-3)   Remember to use headers.
-4) Commit and Push.
-5) Screen shot 6 on GitHub showing the table section.
+  *-Ray Bradbury*